Peter6848/phase-0-tracks/version-control/git-definitions.md

 * What is a commit?
 What makes a good commit message?
 A commit is pretty much a save point.
 A good commit message describes what changes you made at the save point.
 * What is a merge conflict?
 A merge conflict is when the master file and any branch file are conflicting in commits.
 The computer doesn't know which file to listen to.
+YAAAHOOOOOO!!!